 "I've found the service to be of an extremely high quality.
 I would have no hesitation instructing them on significant matters, and equally I would have no hesitation in recommending them to others."– Client testimonial via Chambers & Partners

-Since our lawyers specialise in both contentious (including litigation, arbitration and adjudication) and non-contentious advice the same team is able to play a valuable role in ensuring that your project is then delivered smoothly helping you to avoid or manage problems which may arise.
+Since our lawyers specialise in both contentious (including litigation, arbitration and adjudication) and non-contentious advice the same team is able to play a valuable role in ensuring that your construction of infrastructure project is then delivered smoothly helping you to avoid or manage problems which may arise.

 Whether you’re an employer, contractor or consultant, working on a nuclear, renewables, oil and gas, utilities, railways, roads and bridges, ports and harbours, retail, education or residential project.
 We use our experience and industry knowledge to deliver the results you need in the timescales you need them.

 We provide training to contractors about the principal changes made to the Design and Build contracts as part of the 2016 update.

 In this article we consider implementation of the EU GDPR, some of the key changes that is brings, and how its extra-territorial reach may impact businesses in the UAE.

 International legal business DWF has appointed insurance partner Iftikhar Ali to its London office where he will specialise in construction, power and engineering claims.
 Iftikhar joins from Simmons & Simmons where he led the construction all risks practice.